← Back to Main Documentation Architecture Index

 5. Multi-Tenant Security: Supabase RLS ensures data isolation between organizations

-1. QR Scan Flow: QR codes → Director verification → Service routing → GraphQL API
+1. QR Scan Flow: QR codes → Gateway verification → Service routing → GraphQL API

 2. Frontend Development: Each service queries GraphQL API for specialized data needs